Oxyw/rvv-atg/README.md

 ## Signature

-1. For arithmetic instructions that has vv, vx, vi types, each type tests store signature into x12, x20, x24, respectively.
+1. For results in Vd, save signature into x20.

-2.
+2. For CSRs, xcsr(mstatus) to x12, fcsr and vcsr to x24.